-Is an independent arts/project space based in Berlin that centers the importance of mental health.
+is an independent project arts space based in Berlin that focuses on the importance of mental health.

-It aims to create a safer space of empowerment, mutual support and networking for artists, curators and cultural workers, especially those from BIPoC* (Black people, Indigenous people and People of Color) communities.
+Mental Health Arts Space aims to create a safer space of empowerment, mutual support and the creation of opportunities for marginalized and under-represented artists, curators and cultural workers, especially those from the Global Majority: BIPoC (Black people, Indigenous people and People of Color), queer and migrant diasporic communities who experience intersectional discrimination.

-By centering mental health, awareness and mindfulness, the goal is to accessibly share strategies and resources with those affected by racism, transphobia, homophobia and other forms of discrimination.
+By centering the importance of mental health, the goal is to accessibly share strategies and resources with, and create opportunities for, those affected by systemic racism, transphobia, homophobia and other forms of discrimination in the arts.

 MHAS Berlin does not offer legal advice or help, but it can provide links to legal practitioners and resources in Berlin and beyond.